Home / Reviews / Plus500 Review

 GSLOs (Guaranteed Stop-Loss Orders)Closes trades at your exact price, no matter how volatile the market gets

-Want to manage risk like a pro on Plus500?
-Here are a few smart habits:
+Want to manage risk effectively when trading on Plus500?
+Here are a few smart habits to keep in mind:

-• Always use stop-loss orders to set a clear exit point
+• Always set stop-loss orders – they help you define a clear exit point and limit potential losses.

-• Diversify your trades across different assets or sectors
+• Diversify your portfolio – spreading trades across different asset classes or sectors can reduce the impact of a single losing position.

 These strategies can help smooth out the bumps, because even experienced traders don’t make a profit with every trade.